Unimodular measures on the space of all Riemannian manifolds: Introduction

 \subsection{Statements of results}

 Most of the paper concerns the structure theory of unimodular measures.
 The case where $\mu$ is a unimodular probability measure is of particular interest: a $\mu$-random element of $\mathcal M^d$ is then called a \emph{unimodular random manifold} (URM).
 In this section, we will start by explaining the close relationship between unimodular measures and completely invariant measures on foliated spaces, as mentioned in Example \ref {foliationex}.
 Then, we will outline the dictionary between \emph {invariant random subgroups} and unimodular random locally symmetric spaces.
 As an interesting trip to the zoo, a characterization of unimodular random hyperbolic $2$ and $3$-manifolds with finitely generated fundamental group is given.
 We then discuss conditions under which sets of unimodular measures on $\mathcal M^d$ are weak* compact, and finish with a discussion of the rather long appendix, where it is shown that $\mathcal M^d$ and various related spaces have reasonable topology.
-The next section, \S \ref{applications}, presents two applications of our machinery to finite volume manifolds.